tflynn89/Getting-and-Cleaning-Data/README.md

 ## README.md
   Which explains all the files included in the repository

+## CodeBook.md
+ Used to understand how the code manipulates and changes the initial data

 ## run_analysis.R
   Documented code used to solve the homework assignment for the Coursera course on Getting and Cleaning Data It completes the following steps  and ultimately writes a tidy data table into your working directory.